Daivasmara/Full-Stack-Blog/README.md

 # Full-Stack Blog!

 A simple Fullstack Blog created with MEVN stacks (MongoDB, Express, Vue.js, Node.js)!
 This is my own learning project to experiment with monk and joi.
-This blog able to do all CRUD (Create, Read, Update and Delete) functions.
+This blog able to do all CRUD (Create, Read, Update and Delete) functions and has a solid validation system.

 ## Client
 ![Client](client/screenshoots/client.gif)